MicrosoftDocs/architecture-center/docs/solution-ideas/articles/migrate-mainframe-apps.md

    Architecture diagram highlighting security checks that run in a GitHub DevSecOps environment.
 After Azure AD authenticates developers, Codespaces run security scans.
 GitHub Actions then test security and encrypt sensitive data.
 In production, Azure Policy, Azure Security Center, and Azure Monitor evaluate deployed software for risks.
 :::image-end:::

-1. On-premises users interact with OpenFrame applications by using 3270 WebTerminal, OFManager, and OFStudio:
+1. On-premises users interact with [OpenFrame][Information about TmaxSoft OpenFrame on the Microsoft commercial marketplace] applications by using 3270 WebTerminal, OFManager, and OFStudio:

    - The web application 3270 WebTerminal runs in browsers like Edge or Internet Explorer.
 This app provides a way to access 3270 terminal online screens, or Customer Information Control System (CICS) Information Management System - Data Communications (IMS-DC) screens.
 The 3270 WebTerminal app eliminates the need for TN3270 terminal emulation software.
    - OFManager provides tools for executing, monitoring, and managing batch workloads.
 This web application also monitors and manages datasets and security systems.